opencitations/wcw/README.md

 information about the inner workings of each workflow step.

 ## License
-Distributed under the ???
-License.
+Distributed under the ISC License.
 See `LICENSE` for more information.

 ## Contact
 Silvio Peroni - [@essepuntato](https://twitter.com/essepuntato) - essepuntato@gmail.com